 Bath is a small city in the English countryside.
 Bristol Airport (the closest airport to Bath) is about 30 minutes by bus.
-Bath is a two-hour train ride from London, and so many people come to Bath a day trip.
-Bath is a unique city because it’s one of only a few in the world where the entire city is a UNESCO World Heritage Site.
+Bath is a two-hour train ride from London, and many people come to Bath a day trip.
+Bath is unique because it’s one of only a few places where the entire city is a UNESCO World Heritage Site.
 While I recommend spending at least a couple of days to get to see this beautiful city if you’re just going to be here for the day, then my top recommendation is to visit The Roman Baths.

 A Little Bit About The Roman Empire in Bath

 Way back in the day the Romans were busy expanding their empire.
 In about 60AD the Romans got about to where present day Bath is located and saw it had a hot spring.
-Being fans of public bath houses, they decided to set up a Roman post in this far west region of their empire.
+Being fans of public bathhouses, they decided to set up a Roman post in this far west region of their empire.
 They named the site Aquae Sulis, which I believe translates directly to, “hey guys check out how hot this water is here.
 Isn’t this crazy?
-We should totally use this naturally hot springs water and build a fancy public bath house with like pipes and basic plumbing and everything.
+We should totally use these natural hot springs water and build a fancy public bathhouse with like pipes and basic plumbing and everything.
 I mean we’ll use lead pipes, and we don’t know that lead is poisonous, but whatevs.
 Bath time!!!”

 Or maybe they named it after the goddess Sulis Minerva (actual translation is – the water of Sulis).
 Sulis was originally a goddess of the Celtic people that lived in the area.
 The Romans kind of just merged this Celtic goddess of Sulis with their goddess of Minerva.
 There are instances of Celtic Gods having Roman counterparts, but it’s less common for goddesses.
 Sulis Minerva was pretty much only worshiped at Aquae Sulis.

 The Roman Baths